 Human Factors and Logistics Support

-48-hour mission duration was based on a number of factors, not least the ability to carry enough munitions.
-With a greater percentage of hitting the target, a wider range of weapons and potential for uncrewed UAS sustainment, we might be able to extend.
+The 48-hour mission duration was based on several factors, not least the ability to carry enough munitions.
+With a greater percentage of hitting the target, a wider range of weapons and the potential for uncrewed UAS sustainment, we might be able to extend.
 Human factors remain a constant, and important consideration if operating beyond a few days.
-During Certain Shield, the airborne elements were supported by a road party.
+During Certain Shield, a road party supported the airborne elements.

 Combat Engineering